fluffy-willa-42-team/cube3d/doc/ray_casting.md

 Then we compare the distance of each wall and see which is the closest one, this is our intersection.

-</blockquote></details>

-<details open><summary>Simple/Naive Way</summary><blockquote>

-It is simple because it require not much moire than what we have.

-We to create two loops one to get the first intersection of a wall on a X axis and one on a Y axis.

-Then we compare the distance of each wall and see which is the closest one, this is our intersection.

 *Why is this naive ?*

-Because if for example our map
+Let's image a map like this :

 <img src="asset/2d_map/long_map.png" width="500"/>

+What would our two loops get us ?
+The interception of x axis find a wall in two steps but the probleme is the interception of y axis it has no answer.
+It will loops until either it is out of the map if you have a check but if not... it will loops for infinity.

+It means

 </blockquote></details>